prrmzz/prrmzz/README.md

 ## Notable Projects 💻

 1️⃣ **Web application projects**
+- **Attending in plenty of projects as a backend developer, software architecture designer**
 - **its my first project, and so memorable for me!
 Tech Stack:** Django, Quasar Framework
 - [Demo Link](https://quasar-django.vercel.app/)